 Your life is crazy busy, especially if you have work and other people depending on you for their care.
 But what do you do to take care of yourself on a weekly basis?
 Are you or your family participating in activities that aren’t giving you energy — just going through the motions because that is what you’ve always done?

-Will you take the first step this new year and do something for yourself?
+Will you take the first step this spring and do something for yourself?
 Commit one, two or three hours a week that will give you energy, confidence, and support for the other 165-167 hours in the week.
 We would love to work with you to find a program that will fit your schedule.
-We have lots of flexible enrollment options and we are excited to offer our curriculum this year that will help us all to be healthy, strong runners and walkers.
+We have lots of flexible enrollment options and we are excited to offer our curriculum this spring that will help us all to be healthy, strong runners and walkers.
 Remember, healthy moms make healthy families!

 Everyone is nervous at their first class!
 It is difficult to step outside our comfort zones, but we always hear from those who decide to take a chance that they are so glad they did!
 One of our members, Sarah D., can relate.
 “Trying new things is scary,” she shared.
 “I joined MOTR in 2018 with the encouragement of my husband.
 I was at a point in life that I was seeking a place to belong but didn’t know that it would actually involve running.
 I joined and immediately felt accepted and loved.
 These ladies have given me more encouragement and strength.
 I honestly don’t know what I would do without them.
-The miles logged led to meaningful conversations (about) the joys of life and even the hurdles that life throws.
+The miles logged led to meaningful conversations, the joys of life and even the hurdles that life throws.
 With their encouragement, I have done Ragnar races, half marathons and even trained to do a marathon with them.
 Go do the hard and scary things — you just might find the light that you were unknowingly seeking.”

 Women being active together bond so much faster because of the shared struggle and endorphins from being active.
 We have extroverts, introverts, and some who discover a new personality trait from the endorphin rush of a good workout!
 Take the risk, we’d love to get to know you just the way you are!